THANK YOU, AMERICA!!! What a crazy night! The sold out crowd in Denver, Colorado was absolutely ELECTRIC! The energy was…

 You see, in the final analysis, it is between you and your God;

 It was never between you and them anyway.

 Success can never be measured by big houses, luxury cars, or fancy clothes.
-For me, greatness can only be measured by what you do for others.
+For me, greatness can only be measured by what we do for others – our loved ones, our friends, our communities, our countries, our world.
 You see, I don’t believe that we were put on this Earth just to live an easy, comfortable life.
 No, I believe that we were put on this Earth to unleash our potential so that we may give back to the world more than we receive.